billwear/billwear.github.io/index.md

 our craft is resistance.
 our precision is mercy.
 we are the editors.
-we eep the loop open.
+we keep the 'Net open.
-we merge the mythic
-and the modern.
+we merge the mythic and the modern.

-join me.
-let's create
-a new future
-for the Global Village.
+we are the Global Village.
+____

 #### The man.
 The myth.
 [The blog](blog.md)